UniversalDependencies/docs/_eu-overview/morphology.md

 # Morphology

 The UD treebank follows the UD guidelines for part-of-speech tags and features.
-When using some language-specific features, the treebank adheres to the features described in language-specific features, as in <a href="http://universaldependencies.github.io/docs/u/ext-feat/AbsErgDatNumber.html">Number[erg]=1</a>, NumberPerson[erg]=Plur</a> or NumberPolite[dat]=Inf</a>.
+When using some language-specific features, the treebank adheres to the features described in language-specific features, as in <a href="http://universaldependencies.github.io/docs/u/ext-feat/AbsErgDatNumber.html">Number[erg]=1</a>, <a href="http://universaldependencies.github.io/docs/u/ext-feat/AbsErgDatPerson.html">Person[erg]=Plur</a> or <a href="http://universaldependencies.github.io/docs/u/ext-feat/AbsErgDatPolite.html">Polite[dat]=Inf</a>.